 There are loads of guides and blog posts about how to create a good landing page.
 Sure, you can apply those practices, but a product landing page’s goal is different from a traditional lead generation landing page.

 The good news is it doesn’t have to be that hard.
 You can create perfectly optimized product landing pages to keep generating revenue even when you’re asleep.
-These best examples along with definitions, tips, and a FAQ section, will help you on the way.
+These best examples, along with definitions and tips, will help you on the way.

 Let’s dive in!